Historiography in North Macedonia: Post-independence

 On November 17, 2020, Bulgaria blocked the official start of North Macedonia's EU accession negotiations.
 One of the main reasons provided was an "ongoing nation-building process" based on historical negationism of Bulgarian identity, culture and legacy in the broader region of Macedonia.
 The acknowledgement of Bulgarian influence on Macedonian history is highly problematic, because it clashes with the post-WWII Yugoslav Macedonian narratives, based on a profound anti-Bulgarian stance in the historiography as well.
 In August 2022, the joint historical commission reached an agreement and recommended the joint commemoration of historical figures like Cyril and Methodius, Clement of Ohrid, Saint Naum and Tsar Samuel.
 In September 2024, after he was replaced in the historical commission, Dragi Gjorgiev criticized the prime minister Hristijan Mickoski for accusing the historical commission of not defending national interests, stating that anyone who does not comply with these views will face disagreeable consequences.
+In a 2026 commentary, Dragi Gjorgiev argued that Macedonian society is afraid to confront its own historical past, out of concern that such a debate could threaten the Macedonian national identity, and that a mature nation should be able to examine the complexity of its history without seeking outside guarantees for it.
+In its June 2026 resolution on North Macedonia's progress towards EU accession, the European Parliament acknowledged "the existence of differing interpretations concerning the historical characteristics of Macedonian society" and underscored that its report "does not aim to prejudge or constrain scholarly discourse on these matters".
+In the same paragraph it condemned "any attempts to replace historical monuments and/or artefacts, including the destruction of authentic cultural heritage" and regretted "the destruction and falsification of Bulgarian inscriptions".
+In the next paragraph the Parliament urged the Joint Multidisciplinary Commission on Historical Issues to achieve clear results which texts should reflect the interpretation of historical facts and figures from the common history of both peoples based on evidence-based historical documents.